Suzanne’s Mirror – Reflections on a Homeless Muse

 But before the fame and fortune, before the song and even before the poetry, there was a person: Suzanne Verdal.
 Many think Cohen’s wife Suzanne Elrod was the inspiration for his song, but it was Verdal, the former wife of Montreal sculptor Armand Vaillancourt, who served as muse.
-Though not lovers in any conventional sense, the relationship between Cohen and Verdal was extraordinarily intense and colored by the Montreal lifestyle of the time.
-In an interview with Kate Saunders on BBC Radio in 1998, Suzanne herself described the mileau:

 The Beat scene was beautiful.
 It was live jazz and we were just dancing our hearts out for hours on end, happy on very little.
 I mean we were living, most of us, on a shoestring.
 Yet, there was always so much to go around, if you know what I mean.
 You know, there was so much energy and sharing and inspiration and pure moments and quality times together on very little or no money.